-Then it hits, out of nowhere: You get a side stitch or cramp, a stomach cramp, or your leg muscle constricts, threatening to stop you in your tracks.
+You're running, and all of a sudden, you get a side stitch or cramp, a stomach cramp, or your leg muscle clenches.

 What Causes Cramps While Running?